facuguini/leathergoods/README.md

 .\Environment/windows.ps1
 ```
 This line will load the default vars into your environment and create a custom script called ```local_windows.ps1```.
 In this new file you must set your specific custom vars.
-After setting up the new vars, you need to reload this file.
+After setting up the new vars, you need to reload this file and reload VS if you are using it.

 *Note: Run before running Visual Studio.*